jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 -   `socks5.user`
 -   `socksServerAddress`

-The rule result `socks5.onBindRequest.inboundSocketSetting` can also be used with the following rule conditions:
+The rule action `socks5.onBindRequest.inboundSocketSetting` can also be used with the following rule conditions:

 -   `socks5.reply.serverBoundAddress`